 Chapter 15 – Intercultural language education and Global Englishes

-Will Baker is Director of the Centre for Global Englishes and an Associate Professor of Applied Linguistics, University of Southampton.
-Publications include: co-editor of the Routledge Handbook of English as a Lingua Franca (2018), author of the monograph Culture and Identity through English as a Lingua Franca (DGM 2015) and co-editor of the book series ‘Developments in English as Lingua Franca’ (DGM).
+Will Baker is Director of the Centre for Global Englishes and an Associate Professor of Applied Linguistics at the University of Southampton.
+Publications include: co-editor of The Routledge handbook of English as a lingua franca (2018), author of the monograph Culture and identity through English as a lingua franca (2015), and co-editor of the book series “Developments in English as lingua franca” (2013–).

-Tomokazu Ishikawa is an Assistant Professor at Tamagawa University’s Center for English as a Lingua Franca, Tamagawa University, Tokyo, Japan and a postdoctoral member at the University of Southampton’s Centre for Global Englishes.
-He has published on ELF mainly in relation to multilingualism, language attitudes and ideologies, and ELT.
+Tomokazu Ishikawa is an Assistant Professor at Tamagawa University’s Center for English as a Lingua Franca, Tokyo, Japan and a postdoctoral member at the University of Southampton’s Centre for Global Englishes.
+He has published on ELF, mainly in relation to multilingualism, language attitudes and ideologies, and ELT.